 Software or online recipe tools

 If you identified your family or a civic group as your WHO and perhaps the goal to raise money or to share recipes with your college-age children as your WHY, your cookbook concept is pretty straight-forward.
 Your book will contain a set of recipes and maybe some stories, genealogy, history, or photos.
 For this type of cookbook, there are online tools and other software to compile your recipes.
-Costs for each service varies, but because the software streamlines the process it may be worth the price.
+Costs for each service vary, but because the software streamlines the process, it may be worth the price.
 Outside of online tools, word processing software, such as Microsoft Word or Google Docs, works well to create your book’s interior pages.
 For a more upscale design consider software such as Adobe Design.

 If you want to use an online tool or software to compile recipes for family, your next step is to choose the software or online tool that best suits your needs.
 Refer to this summary of 5 Tools and Software for Writing a Family or Fundraiser Cookbook.

 As an independent publisher, you form a publishing company and coordinate all aspects of your cookbook publication.
 You are in total control of the schedule and the way the book is put together.
 You hire experts such as the photographer, editor, designer, indexer, printer, and book distributor.
 You obtain an ISBN for book sales.
 You pay the freelancers for their work, as well as for the cost to print the book.
 As an independent publisher, you earn and keep all profits from book sales.

 If you decide to self-publish your cookbook, your next step is to identify the format for your book publication – eBook, print-on-demand, or simple pdf file.
 From there the book is written, edited, designed, and printed or converted into an eBook or pdf all under the umbrella of your own publishing company.